China warns against corruption and crackdown on monopolies - ExBulletin

 The announcement suggests authorities have no plans to rein in the probes that engulfed China’s tech industry last year or an ongoing corruption hunt that has brought down high-flying politicians and influential tycoons. .

-The official Xinhua news agency issued a statement from the Communist Party’s discipline watchdog on Thursday evening saying that the authorities would punish any corruption related to the “disorderly expansion of capital” in various industries and “cut the tie between power and capital.
+The official Xinhua The news agency issued a statement from the Communist Party’s discipline watchdog late Thursday, saying authorities would punish any corruption related to “the disorderly expansion of capital” in various industries and “sever the link between power and capital”.

 Beijing must “show no mercy to those who engage in political gangs, petty circles and vested interests within the party,” the statement added, while warning against further investigation into corruption in the financial sector and public enterprises.